There are various methods used to measure the flow rate of steam, water,

 Orifice Plate Installation with Pressure Profile

-developed by an orifice plate also depends on the location of the pressure
+one can see that the measured differential pressuredeveloped by an orifice plate also depends on the location of the pressure

 sensing points or pressure taps.